Apple Music: Apple Music Classical

 On August 13, 2021, Apple acquired classical music streaming service Primephonic, and announced that it would become the basis for a new Apple Music app dedicated to classical music, planned to launch in 2022.

-The Apple Music Classical app was released for iOS on March 28, 2023; for Android on May 30, 2023; and for iPad on November 16, 2023.
-The Apple Music Classical app is currently translated only in English, German, Spanish, French, Italian, Brazilian Portuguese, and Dutch.
+In March 2023 Apple released Apple Music Classical on iOS, after announcing the service in 2021.
+Apple Music Classical is included with an Apple Music subscription.
+It focuses on classical music, whereas Apple Music has varying genres of music.
+The Android app was released on May 30, 2023; and the iPad app was released on November 16, 2023.